 Visit the National Palace of Sintra

-Unfortunately, I could not make explore the National Palace in detail because I just did not have the time.
+Unfortunately, I could not explore the National Palace in detail because I just did not have the time.
 Doing 4 castles in a day in Sintra was next to impossible.
 But if you really want to see the National Palace, skip Moorish Castle and get to the city center right after Pena Palace.

 The National Palace is huge with many rooms.
 Spare at least 2 hours to see it all.